sstanfield/hermod/spec.md

     "group_id": "group id of client"
 }}
 ```
-Client name is primarily for informortation while group_id will be used to save
+Client name is primarily for information while group_id will be used to save
 committed offsets.
 Server will respond with a status:
 `{"Status": { "status": "OK" }}` or
 `{"Status": { "status": "ERROR", "code": code, "message": "SOME MESSAGE" }}`

 ## For pub:
 ### single message publication
-send a json header followed by the payload (we could use a marker byte
+send a json header followed by the payload.
-of some sort or just expect the server to count brackets to know when
-the header is finished- that is probably most flexible).
 header:
 ```
 {"Publish":
 {
 "topic": "TOPIC",
 "payload_size": bytes,
-"checksum": "sha1 of payload bytes"
+"crc": crc32 of payload bytes (unsigned 32 bit)
 }
 }
 PAYLOAD_BYTES